ka-cyber/NeuroMesh/README.md

 See LICENSE for the complete license text.

-The MIT License applies to the software contained in this repository.
-Itdoes not grant redistribution rights for third-party medical-imagingdatasets, including BraTS data.
-Users are responsible for complying withthe applicable dataset licenses, access agreements, and citationrequirements.
+The license applies to the software contained in this repository and does not grant redistribution rights for third-party medical-imaging datasets, including BraTS data.

+Users are responsible for complying with all applicable dataset licenses, access agreements, and citation requirements.

 Disclaimer

-NeuroMesh is research software provided for experimentation andscientific research.
-It has not been presented in this repository as aclinically validated medical device.
+NeuroMesh is research software provided for experimentation and scientific research.

+It has not been presented in this repository as a clinically validated medical device.
+The software must not be relied upon for clinical diagnosis, treatment decisions, or other medical decisions.
-The authors and contributors make no guarantees regarding clinicalperformance, diagnostic accuracy, treatment recommendations, orsuitability for any particular medical purpose.

 Contributing

-Contributions, bug reports, reproducibility reports, and researchfeedback are welcome.
+Contributions, bug reports, reproducibility reports, and research feedback are welcome.

-When opening an issue or pull request, please provide enough informationto reproduce the problem, including relevant:
+When opening an issue or pull request, please provide enough information to reproduce the problem, including relevant:

 Python and dependency versions